 When a reader clicks the "Add Comment" link, a window will open which asks for an "Author" - a name - and a comment.
-(Comment can be added to a comment frame in Test mode or in Sophie Reader, but not in Author mode) After these have

-Comments in a comment frame been entered, the reader can click buttons marked Commit or Cancel.
+(Comment can be added to a comment frame in Test mode or in Sophie Reader, but not in Author mode) After these have been entered, the reader can click buttons marked Commit or Cancel.
 Commit enters the comment; it's uploaded to Sophie Server.
 Cancel erases what was just entered and closes the window.